-Use FR8Star’s network of qualified brokers and carriers with expertise in shipping cranes.
+Use FR8Star’s network of qualified transport companies with expertise in shipping cranes.

 Best Practices For Shipping Cranes By Truck

 If your crane isn’t a self-contained “taxi” model able to be driven to its destination, you’ll need the services of one or more trucks and trailers to haul it, along with its boom extensions and counterweights.
 However, that may be easier said than done, especially if it requires an oversize load or wide load permit.
 Also, larger tower cranes may require a dozen trailers or more to carry all of their components.

 Fortunately, FR8Star is here to help.
 This free service gives you access to a network of qualified transport companies with expertise in shipping cranes and other heavy equipment.
 Its network of conscientious transport companies will streamline the process and eliminate the guesswork.
 Still, there are several considerations to keep in mind before you book a hauler to ship your crane.

 Prepare Your Crane For Transport

 FR8Star drivers with crane-hauling experience will use the dimensions you provide to find the right trailer(s) for the job.
 Thus, it’s critical to supply them with accurate measurements of your crane and its components when stowed for transport.
 Trailers commonly used for shipping cranes and related parts are lowboys, flatbeds, drop deck trailers, and gooseneck trailers.
 Note that FR8Star can also supply a driver to take a fully mobile taxi crane where it needs to go.